Will Delta-9 THC Show Up in a Drug Test?

 • THC Dose: The amount of THC consumed is crucial.
 Frequent use and higher THC concentrations in each dose increase the likelihood of testing positive.

-• Body Fat: THC is stored in fat cells, so individuals with more body fat may metabolize THC more slowly.
+• Body Fat: Fat cells store THC, so individuals with more body fat may metabolize THC more slowly.

 • Sex: Generally, females have more body fat than males, potentially leading to slower THC metabolism.

 • Hydration: Dehydration may concentrate THC in the body, although excessive water consumption is unlikely to affect a drug test significantly.
-Still, the lab technicians processing your sample may ask you to retest if you were overhydrated since drinking too much water will dilute your sample and render the test ineffective.
+Still, lab technicians may ask you to retest if you’re overhydrated because too much water dilutes your sample and makes the test ineffective.
 [4]

 • Exercise: While regular exercise doesn’t notably alter THC metabolism, exercising just before a drug test might increase THC levels temporarily due to the release of stored THC from fat cells.
 [5]